Failedex/TruthTabl/README.md

 # Truth Tabl Generator!!!

-*"We had to draw so many truth tables in the tutorials." - Chair-and-Table*

-Python script that generates propositional logic tables (truth tables).
+A Python script that generates propositional logic tables (truth tables).
 Made for my Discrete Mathematics course because I'm too lazy to make these by hand.

+*"We had to draw so many truth tables in the tutorials.
+It's so annoying." - Chair-and-Table*

 ## Example
 ```